RENCI/ctmd-dashboard/frontend/README.md

 }
 ```

-Import the context at the top of your component file as usual, and define a variable inside your component by making use of React's new [useContext hook](https://reactjs.org/docs/hooks-reference.html#usecontext).
-Then the endpoint can be referenced in your component as a property of the `api` object.
+This context provider can be pulled in to make use of those endpoints.
+Import the context at the top of your component file as usual, and define a variable, say `const api = useContext(ApiContext)`, inside your component by making use of React's new [useContext hook](https://reactjs.org/docs/hooks-reference.html#usecontext) so that the endpoint can be referenced within the component as a property of the `api` object.
 The following example uses the `/proposals` endpoint to grab the proposals and print them to the screen.

 ```jsx